facebook/grocery-delivery/README.md

   relative to `reponame`.
 Default: `gd_revision`
 * knife_config - Knife config to use for uploads.
 Default:
   `/root/.chef/knife.rb`
+  Note: `knife.rb` will need to set `cookbook_path` pointing to the cookbook path in the work directory, e.g. `/var/chef/grocery_delivery_work/ops/chef/cookbooks`
 * knife_bin - Path to knife.
 Default: `/opt/chef/bin/knife`
 * vcs_type - Git or SVN?
 Default: `svn`
 * vcs_path - Path to git or svn binary.
 If not given, just uses 'git' or 'svn'.